MY STORY

 I entered college at Taylor University in Indiana with the plans to become a coach and perhaps a teacher.
 During college, I was a member of the track and field team, but kept my hand in the media realm, working for a year at the school newspaper and serving as a color commentator for basketball radio broadcasts.
 I headed to the University of Georgia for graduate school, where I served as a graduate assistant coach for the track program and earned a Master's degree in Sports Administration.

 Outside of my official jobs, I long harbored a desire to write fiction.
 I started to write several books over the years, but never followed through to completion.
-I finally finished a first draft of a novel more than a decade ago, getting value from the process even though the quality was not up to publishing standards.
-The beginnings of The Medici Quest appeared during 2020 when many - including myself - were primarily working from home during the Covid outbreak.
-The process advanced in short bursts (a move across country delayed the process for more than a year), but eventually the book came together.
-Plans for a sequel are underway, with hopes for completion by the end of this year.
+I finally finished the first draft of a novel more than a decade ago, getting value from the process even though the quality was not up to publishing standards.
+(However, after much rewriting and editing, that first completed novel became the basis for The Alcuin Letter.)
+The beginnings of The Medici Quest appeared in 2020 when many - including myself - were primarily working from home during the Covid outbreak.
+The process advanced in short bursts (a move across the country delayed the process for more than a year), but eventually, the book came together.

 In addition to writing, I have an interest in history, including Biblical history and the origins of the Bible.
-I have a growing collection of Olympic Games memorabilia (5ringscollecting.com), I'm a member of my church’s Worship Team, and spend some of my limited extra time as a certified track and field official for both high school and college events.
+I have a growing collection of Olympic Games memorabilia (5ringscollecting.com), I'm a member of my church’s Worship Team, and I spend some of my limited extra time as a certified track and field official for both high school and college events.
 I've always had an interest in travel and have been fortunate to visit a number of international locations, both as a tourist and as part of short-term mission trips.
-(A trip to Rome and Florence provided some insight for The Medici Quest... see pictures below.)
+(A trip to Rome and Florence provided some insight for The Medici Quest, while a trip to Switzerland allowed me to see some sites described in The Alcuin Letter... see pictures below.)

 The biggest blessing in my life is my wife, Deborah, who has somehow stuck with me for more than 30 years.
 During that time, we moved from the Midwest to the West Coast, back to the Midwest, and then back to the West Coast.
 Yes, she is amazingly supportive (plus smart, beautiful, loving, and a great proofreader).
 We currently both work at Westmont College in Santa Barbara, California for the second time, returning to the campus after an 18-year gap.
 We have one grown son, a daughter-in-law, and one grandson, who is definitely spoiled by Mimi and Papa.